timescale/docs/use-timescale/extensions/postgis.md

 ## Use the `postgis` extension to analyze geospatial data

 The `postgis` PostgreSQL extension allows you to conduct complex analyses of your geospatial time-series data.
-Timescale understands multitude of data challenges and helps you with when things happened and where they occurred.
+Timescale understands that you have a multitude of data challenges and helps you discover when things happened, and where they occurred.

 <Procedure>